LAST UPDATED: 3/6/26 – Belfast, Northern Ireland Guide

 The city of Belfast, which is currently the island of Ireland’s 2nd largest city, played a large role in the Industrial Revolution.
-In fact, this is where the legendary ship the Titanic was built, and the city is very proud of being a part of that history.
+In fact, this is where the legendary ship, the Titanic, was built, and the city is very proud of being a part of that history.

 Belfast has also seen its fair share of troubles over its lengthy history.
-Starting in the 1960’s, and lasting until the Good Friday Agreement in 1998, the island of Ireland was locked in a bitter and often bloody conflict known as “the Troubles”.
+Starting in the 1960s and lasting until the Good Friday Agreement in 1998, the island of Ireland was locked in a bitter and often bloody conflict known as “the Troubles”.
 The dispute over whether the land in Northern Ireland would be part of the Republic of Ireland or the United Kingdom cast a dark cloud over the region, and Belfast was at the epicenter of the conflict.

 In this visitor’s guide, I am going to provide you with all of the resources you will need to explore this wonderful city and all of its amazing history.
 I will be providing you with tips on the best way to get to Belfast, when the best times of the year are to visit the city, and where to stay while you are in town.